eviho/10XHip2021_VihoEMG/README.md

 2. Coupling score: generation of coupling heatmaps (R v3.6.1)
 3. pySCENIC: scalable Python SCENIC workflow (Python v3.8.5)
 4. Processing of pySCENIC output (R v3.6.1)

+## Data availability

+The hippocampus matrix and metadata table are available for download:

+The Seurat object used for gene expression visualization and coupling heatmaps is available for download:

+## Required packages R

+## Required packages Python